Jake Connor

-Jake Connor (born 18 October 1994) is an English professional rugby league footballer who plays as a or for the Leeds Rhinos in the Super League, and and at international level.
+Jake Connor (born 18 October 1994) is an English professional rugby league footballer who plays as a or for the Leeds Rhinos in the Super League, and has played for and at international level.
 He has also played as a and in his career.
+Connor is also the head coach of amateur side Siddal A.R.L.F.C. of the National Conference League.

 He started his career at Huddersfield Giants after coming through their Academy, spending time on loan at Batley in the Championship and Oldham in League 1.
 He signed for Hull F.C. in 2017 and returned to Huddersfield for the 2023 season.
 After moving to Leeds Rhinos in 2025 he was named the 2025 Steve Prescott MBE Man of Steel.

 Background

 Connor was born in Halifax, West Yorkshire, England.
 His paternal grandfather is from Trinidad.

 Career

-Huddersfield

-Connor is a graduate of Huddersfield's academy system and made his Super League début for the Giants on 7 September 2013 in a match against local rivals Bradford Bulls.

-Connor played just one match on dual registration with Championship club Batley Bulldogs in the club's 2014 defeat away at Leigh Centurions.

-Connor was dual registered with Oldham and played twice for the club, his début being the club's 2015 home encounter with York City Knights at Whitebank Stadium.

 Hull F.C.

 Connor signed for Hull F.C. for the 2017 season.

 He played in the 2017 Challenge Cup Final victory over Wigan at Wembley Stadium.

 Connor played 16 games for Hull F.C. in the 2020 Super League season including the club's semi-final defeat against Wigan.

 Connor played 18 games for Hull F.C. in the 2021 Super League season where they missed the playoffs finishing 8th on the table.

 In round 1 of the 2022 Super League season, Connor was sent off in Hull FC's victory over Wakefield Trinity.

 It was announced that Connor was returning to Huddersfield in October 2022.